Our Services

 Helpful Resources

-Thyroid hormones are key to how your body produces energy, regulates temperature, and powers cellular functions, so evaluating thyroid function can reveal whether hypothyroidism is behind persistent fatigue and low body temperature.
-Coupling hormone tests with a metabolic rate estimate helps your doctor determine if a slow metabolism or other endocrine issues are contributing to your exhaustion.
+Thyroid hormones drive energy production, body temperature regulation, and cellular function — which is why thyroid testing is often the first step in identifying whether hypothyroidism is causing persistent fatigue and low body temperature.
+Pairing hormone tests (like TSH, Free T3, and Free T4) with a metabolic rate estimate helps your doctor pinpoint whether a slow metabolism or another endocrine issue is fueling your exhaustion.

 Your thyroid gland is a small, butterfly-shaped organ at the front of your neck.
 It produces hormones—mainly thyroxine (T4) and triiodothyronine (T3)—that travel through your bloodstream to impact almost every cell in your body.